 Can be improved via traffic and conversion rates increase.

 |Profit||Income – Expenses||The metric demonstrates the success of your business.

 Increase traffic and conversion rates.
 Note: $10 of online payment now is sometimes more profitable than $12 the day after tomorrow during goods shipping.
 It all depends on how you approach accounting, logistics, what is the frequency of purchases, etc.

 |ROMI (Return of Marketing Investments)||(Income – Marketing costs) ÷ Marketing costs.

-Do not get fixated only on the outside aspects like targeting ads, improving ad content, etc. The inside aspects like the content of landing pages, use of dynamic elements to change the site for each specific advertising channel are important too.
+Do not get fixated only on the outside aspects like targeting ads, improving ad content, etc. The inside elements like the content of landing pages, use of dynamic elements to change the site for each specific advertising channel are essential too.

 |CAC (Customer Acquisition Cost)||MCC ÷ CA

 MCC — the total amount of all marketing expenses to attract customers